depot/daggerverse/depot/README.md

 }
 ```

-Here is an example using gets the image SBOM and uses
+Here is an example that builds an image, gets image's SBOM and uses
 Anchore's [grype](https://github.com/anchore/grype) to fail if any
 high-severity CVEs are found.